 There are plenty of standard lease agreements available online that you can use as a template.

 When creating a lease agreement, there are specific items you want to make sure and include.
-Those are below.
+Below are some of these items:

 The tenancy term states how long your tenants have a contractual agreement to stay in your property.